SAP IDM & MIM End-of-Life: How to Plan Your Identity Migration

 • Are you planning to expand internationally?

-These factors should guide you in selecting the right solution that will support your needs for years to come.
+These factors should guide you in selecting the right solution to support your needs for years to come.

 💡 Best Practice: Keep the initial scope focused and achievable.
 Successful teams often start with a core domain, like workforce identity lifecycle management, and build outward in manageable iterations.
 This allows for early value delivery and room for lessons learned to inform future phases.